bsq-ports/Chroma/README.md

 * Sc2ad - Thank you so much for helping us fix annoying bugs and with your beautiful work in bs-hooks and custom-types.
 C++ 20 coroutines and safe pointers are amazing, and your advice went to finishing this in a properly good way.
 * rui2015, Future, Caeden117, Auros, AeroLuna, Top_Cat - Thank you for clarifying, documenting and correcting us with how Chroma on PC works.
 Your help went a long way by taking us to the right direction.
 * StackDoubleFlow - Collaborated with us by fixing CustomJSONData and correcting our mistakes.
+Thanks for Tracks and info.dat :D
-* Pink - Gave us `info.dat` data and map suggestions/requirements
+* Pink - Gave us map suggestions/requirements
 * RedBrumbler - Suggestions for adding compatibility with mods such as TrickSaber and Qosmetics
 * Everyone who helped test the mod, support us and contribute.
 Your help pushed us to seeing this finally become a reality.